oriolmirolf/MAI-CV/README.md

 # MAI-CV
-Repository for the CV course ...
+Repository for the CV course.

+I can't recall individual marks but total mark for practical part of the course was around 9.5